What sets us apart:

 Contact Us

-Ready to reclaim a more youthful facial appearance with natural, artful results?
-Contact us to schedule your deep plane facelift consultation with board-certified facial plastic surgeon Dr. Jess Prischmann in Minneapolis.
+If you would like to learn more about whether you are a candidate for facelift surgery, please contact us to schedule your facelift consultation with board-certified facial plastic surgeon Dr. Jess Prischmann in Minneapolis.
 We’ll guide you every step of the way.

 1 Mayo Clinic.
 Face-lift. https://www.mayoclinic.org/tests-procedures/face-lift/about/pac-20394059.
 Accessed May 30, 2025.